alldritt/UIBrowser4/README.md

 # UI Browser 4

-As bart of the [handover by Bill Cheeseman of his UI Browser application to Late Night Software](https://latenightsw.com/freeware/ui-browser/), we received the source code to an unfinished UI Browser 4.
+As part of the [handover by Bill Cheeseman of his UI Browser application to Late Night Software](https://latenightsw.com/freeware/ui-browser/), we received the source code to an unfinished UI Browser 4.
 UI Browser 4 is a rewrite of UI Browser in Swift.

 In accordance with Bill's wishes, the UI Browser 4 source code is available to the public as open source project in this repository.